 Wanna change your microbeady ways?
 The easiest way is to read the label.
 If something has polyethylene or polypropylene, don’t buy it.
 If you already have it in your medicine cabinet, Lyandres recommends trashing it.

-ISO other fun ways to achieve radiant skin, sans plastic?
+In search of other fun ways to achieve radiant skin, sans plastic?
 Try:

 - DIY oatmeal-almond face scrub (mmmm!)